 Over the past 19 years Kate has led Kidango to successfully license all of our centers, including the opening of over 40 new centers.

 Kate’s educational background is from Cal State East Bay in Liberal Studies, Early Child Development and Playground Safety.

 Chief Financial OfficerRead Bio

-As Kidango’s Deputy Director of Finance, Nereyra is responsible for overseeing the agency’s accounting and program compliance functions.
+As Kidango’s CFO, Nereyra is responsible for overseeing the agency’s accounting and program compliance functions.
 In this position, she works to ensure Kidango is in compliance with funding terms and conditions of all funding sources and ensures Kidango follows generally accepted accounting principles including those set by the Independent Auditor, the Federal Office of Management and Budget, and Kidango’s Board of Directors.

 Prior to taking on the Director of Finance role, Nereyra spent two years as Kidango’s Finance Manager which provided her extensive experience with the financial systems of Kidango.
 Her past work as a Senior Accountant for the Insight Center for Community Economic Development in Oakland, CA and an Accountant for Instituto Familiar de la Raza in San Francisco, CA have also equipped her with the skills to successfully lead Kidango’s Finance Department.
 In these positions, Nereyra has managed all accounting functions including payroll, accounts payable, accounts receivable, account reconciliations, revenue recognition, cost allocations and financial reporting.